 You should also take into consideration the other features and benefits offered by banks to customers who take out one of their home loans.
 For example, do they charge annual or account keeping fees?
 These are the type of additional cost savers that should be factored into your maths when choosing who to refinance with.
 This is why it's important to consider the comparison rate when looking at home loans.
 The comparison rate includes the interest rate as well as certain fees and charges relating to the loan.
 The aim is to help you identify the true cost of the loan and compare loans across financial institutions.

-Speaking of maths, to help make comparison calculations more straightforward, we have a range of free, helpful home loan calculators on our website that will allow you to do everything from comparing home loans to calculating extra repayments.
+Speaking of maths, to help make comparison calculations more straightforward, we have a range of helpful home loan calculators on our website that will allow you to do everything from comparing home loans to calculating extra repayments.

 2. Not considering your cancellation costs